The Voice Belgique: The Voice Kids Belgique

 In July 2019, RTBF announced that they would produce their own version of The Voice Kids.
 Like the Flemish version, the Wallonian version requires participants to be between the ages of 8 and 14.
 The first season premiered on 7 January 2020.
 Océana Siciliano, coached by Slimane, won the first season.
 The second season premiered on 19 September 2023.
 Elena Kabongo, coached by Black M, won the second season.
 The third season premiered on 14 October 2025.
+Ilena Vigna, coached by Typh Barrow, won the third season.

 Coaches

 The coaches for the first season were announced to be Slimane Nebchi, Vitaa and Matthew Irons from the band Puggy.
 On 22 May 2022, it was announced that there would be 4 coaches instead of 3 in the judging panel for the second season, with only Irons returning while Black M and Alice on the Roof would join the show as new coaches, replacing Nebchi and Vitaa.
 Typh Barrow joined the show as a fourth coach and the third new coach, thus completing the panel.
 On 11 October 2024, it was announced that a third season will air.
 On 25 November 2024, it was announced that Black M would leave the show, while Irons, Alice on the Roof and Barrow would all return as coaches.
 They are joined by debuting coach Joseph Kamel.
+On 24 June 2026, it was announced that Irons and Barrow would leave the show.
+At the same time, Alice on the Roof and Kamel were announced to return for the fourth season, while former The Voice Belgique coach Mentissa Aziza and Lorie would debut as coaches.